How are interest rates determined?

+Taxes and other unavoidables.
 Fees that we consider to be taxes and other unavoidables include: State/Local Taxes and recording fees.
 These fees will most likely have to be paid regardless of the lender you choose.
 If some lenders don't quote you fees that include taxes and other unavoidable fees, don't assume that you won't have to pay it.
 It probably means that the lender who doesn't tell you about the fee hasn't done the research necessary to provide accurate closing costs.

-Lender Fees
+Lender Fees.
 Fees such as points, document preparation fees, and loan processing fees are retained by the lender and are used to provide you with the lowest rates possible.
 This is the category of fees that you should compare very closely from lender to lender before making a decision.
-Required Advances

 What is title insurance and why do I need it?